On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand

-The objective function (\ref{f1:obj}) minimizes the cost of the current period plus the expected cost of the future.
-Constraints (\ref{f1:con1}) and (\ref{f1:con4}) ensure the number of busy drivers in the current period and each future period do not exceed the capacity (maximum number of available drivers), respectively.
+The objective function (\ref{f1:obj}) includes the cost of the current period and the approximate expected future cost.
+Constraints (\ref{f1:con1}) and (\ref{f1:con4}) ensure the number of occupied drivers in the future periods and the current period do not exceed the capacity (maximum number of available drivers), respectively.
 Constraints (\ref{f1:con2}) and (\ref{f1:con9}) enforce the convexity of variables $\mathbf{x}$ and $\mathbf{z}$, respectively.
 Constraints (\ref{f1:con3}) are the linking constraints between variables $\pmb{\theta}$ and $\mathbf{z}$.
-Constraints (\ref{f1:con5}) guarantee that each order of the current period is assigned.
+Constraints (\ref{f1:con5}) guarantee that each order of the current period is assigned to a driver.

 Problem \textbf{F1} can be decomposed into a master problem that only involves dispatching decisions, and a subproblem consisting of the routing variables.
-Specifically, the master problem involves $(\mathbf{x}, \mathbf{z})$ and the subproblem decides on $\mathbf{\pmb{\theta}}$.
+Specifically, the master problem includes $(\mathbf{x}, \mathbf{z})$ and the subproblem decides on $\mathbf{\pmb{\theta}}$.
 The master problem is formulated as

 Given a feasible solution ($\bar{\textbf{x}}$,$\bar{\textbf{z}}$) of master problem \textbf{MF1}, the subproblem is a single-period routing problem as follows: